willkyu/SP13-CODE01/README.md

 ## **Preconditions**：
 - Fast network speed.
 - Installed Chrome browser.
-- only things need to buy in your cart.
+- Only things need to buy in your cart.

 ## **How to use**：
 - Open the software and **Enter The Time In The Format**.